metodologianavarrabiomed/mice-ext-val/README.md

 > complete <- mice::complete(imp, action = "long")
 > ```

-Through this example we assume that the complete dataset is called `external_validation_data`.
+The external validation dataset must only contain the information about the imputed dataset and no information about the original dataset.
+The package functions are divided in three groups, the model definition functions starting with `mv_model`, the functions that calculate model results starting with `calculate_`, and the plot functions starting with `get_`.
+Through this example we have also assumed that the complete dataset is called `external_validation_data`.

 Firstly, we import the package.

 ``` r
 library(MiceExtVal)